-Have you ever needed to edit an image on your computer, but weren't quite sure how to get started?
-For example, suppose you were asked to edit a picture for a company newsletter or blog article.
-Or maybe you just wanted to touch up some vacation photos before sharing them with your friends.
-The truth is, almost any image can be improved by a little bit of editing.
+Have you ever needed to edit an image on your computer but weren't quite sure how to get started?
+Perhaps you were asked to edit a picture for a company newsletter or blog article, or maybe you just wanted to touch up some vacation photos before sharing them with your friends.
+The truth is, almost any image can be improved with some slight editing.

 While image editing might seem a bit complicated, you don't need to be a professional designer or photographer to learn how it works.
 Want proof?
 Take a look at the images below.
 We were able to make this photo look a lot better with a few simple adjustments, and they took less than five minutes to complete.